seanj12/seanj12.github.io/README.md

 - Dynamic slicers for filtering by category, month, and product.
 - Conditional formatting and bar charts for quick comparison of performance.

+**🎯 Outcome:**
+This dashboard provides a clear and interactive view of store performance, making it easier for decision-makers to identify what’s working and where improvements are needed.

 ---

 ## 📚 Skills & Tools